Commodity Exchange Price Provisions

 - Section II: Price Definitions.
 This section contains crop-specific projected and harvest price definitions and specifications, including commodity exchanges, contracts, and discovery periods.

-For pricing methodologies referenced in the CEPP, the most current versions are posted at www.legacy.usda.gov/pubs/index.html under "Price Election Methodology."
+The most current pricing methodologies are posted at www.rma.usda.gov/Topics/Publications under "Price Election Methodology."

 For more information, contact Revenue Support Team.